hurxan/gazepoint-biometrics-experiment/README.md

 ## About The Project

 This PsychoPy experiment runs multiple trials with a countdown timer. <br>
-While the experiment is running it collects data from the Gazepoint Eyetracker (in our case from the GP3) and from the Biometrics Kit.
+While the experiment is running it collects data from the Gazepoint Eyetracker (in my case from the GP3) and from the Biometrics Kit.

 <p align="right">(<a href="#top">back to top</a>)</p>